IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 Conceptual chess pieces representing Singapore property strategy across first home, decoupling, and second purchase milestones

-A first mortgage signed in isolation handicaps the second purchase.
-Planned alongside the next move — lock-in alignment, TDSR headroom, decoupling feasibility, ABSD remission timing — preserves optionality.
+A first mortgage signed in isolation can handicap the second purchase.
+Planned alongside the next move, with lock-in alignment, TDSR headroom, decoupling feasibility, and ABSD remission timing all in view, it keeps your options open.

 Most Singapore households make 2 to 4 property transactions over a working life.
-The first mortgage either preserves the next move or quietly closes it off:
+The first mortgage either keeps the next move open or quietly shuts it off:

 A bank officer optimises today’s file.
-A broker thinking two transactions ahead will sometimes recommend a slightly higher rate today if it preserves a much larger benefit at purchase #2.
-That dimension rarely surfaces from a single bank.
+A broker thinking two transactions ahead will sometimes recommend a slightly higher rate today if it protects a much bigger benefit at purchase #2.
+You rarely hear about that from a single bank.

 Free · 60 Seconds Free Personalised Mortgage Report Compare home loan rates from 16 Singapore banks against your exact loan quantum and tenure.
 TDSR/MSR check and monthly payment delivered to your inbox — no cost, no obligation.
 Get Your Free Report →